kapelner/QC_MATH_343_Spring_2024/README.md

 # MATH 343 / 643 Fall 2024

 This is the course homepage for Math 343 / 643 at Queens College, City University of New York taught by Professor Adam Kapelner.
 The syllabus can be read [here](https://github.com/kapelner/QC_MATH_343_Spring_2024/blob/main/syllabus/syllabus.pdf) and downloaded [here](https://raw.githubusercontent.com/kapelner/QC_MATH_343_Spring_2024/main/syllabus/syllabus.pdf).
+We use [slack](https://slack.com/) for class announcements and discussions (see syllabus for link).

 ## Lectures